mysteriumnetwork/node/CONTRIBUTING.md

 ## Creating pull request

-To contribute a code, fist you must create a pull request (PR).
+To contribute a code, first you must create a pull request (PR).
 If your changes will be accepted this PR will be merged into main branch.

 Before creating PR be sure to: